Post45 Data Collective Tabular Data Style Guide

 Example: Library of Congress name authority for Prince

 When incorporating an external vocabulary entry, make sure to include BOTH the name or word(s) exactly as written in the database AND the ID provided by the organizing institution (“n84079379” in the LoC example above or “Q7542” for Wikidata).
-No need to look these up manually: digital tools like our OpenRefine script will help to automatically match many vocabularies to their IDs.
+You can look these up manually, one record at a time, by searching each authority’s website — or, if you have more than a handful of records, you can let our own tool, BookReconciler, match them automatically in bulk.

 Keep in mind that HathiTrust IDs represent specific volumes that have been digitized by specific institutions, rather than title-level data.
 A single title like Pride and Prejudice is likely to have multiple IDs referring to different editions or digitizations of the same title.
 If your dataset includes title-level data rather than volume-level data, you will need to standardize and document how you selected which ID(s) to include.
 For example, you might include: